 - 8 Final thoughts on the Top Z-Wave Thermostat

-But first, what is Z-Wave?
+But first, what is Z-Wave Technology?

 Z-wave is a communications protocol that is used by home automation devices.
 It makes use of radio frequencies in the 908.42 MHz band (in Europe, the frequency used is 868.42 MHz) and can handle up to 232 nodes.
+You can learn more about the Z-wave Alliance here.

-Z-Wave allows you to connect home entertainment systems, security systems, lighting, home access controls, and other connected devices with ease.
+The Z-Wave network allows you to connect home entertainment systems, security systems, lighting, home access controls, and other connected devices with ease.
 A device has to be compatible with Z-Wave in order to work with other connected

 Basically, Z-Wave ensures that different devices made by different manufacturers are able to work together.
 With a Z-Wave hub, you can control lights, fans, locks, and other connected devices, regardless of their brand (as long as they are Z-Wave compatible).